and

 simplifies the implementation, since we can then also omit the

-methods from the List
+*All methods from the List interface.

-Methods derived from the List
+Methods derived from the List interface operate on the

-keys only within the Map
+keys only within the Map.

-For methods derived from the Map
+For methods derived from the Map interface that return

-over that
+a Collection, an Iterator over that

-will not traverse the keys in any particular
+Collection will not traverse the keys in any particular

 order.